 Ottawa reveals conditions for allowing future fossil fuel subsidies

-"What we're eliminating are federal supports that are directed to the oil and gas sector and gives the oil and gas sector an economic advantage," Guilbeault said in Montreal.
+"What we're eliminating are federal supports that are directed to the oil and gas sector and give the oil and gas sector an economic advantage," Guilbeault said in Montreal.

 Subsidies aiding Indigenous involvement in the industry will continue, as will those that support service to a remote community or form part of an emergency response.